- Share your observations

 Buttonweed (Diodia teres var. teres)

-Buttonweed (Diodia teres var. teres), a State Special Concern plant, is found on sandy terraces along the Wisconsin River.
+Buttonweed (Diodia teres var. teres), a Wisconsin Special Concern plant, is found on sandy terraces along the Wisconsin River.
 Blooming occurs early July through early September; fruiting occurs early August through late October.
 The optimal identification period for this species is late June through late October.

 Synonyms: Diodia teres, Diodia teres var. setifera